Accio/AMIDD/docs/README.md

 research experience in applied mathematics and informatics in drug discovery.

-* Dr. Thomas Sander studied organic chemistry in Marburg, Germany (PhD with Prof. RW Hoffmann).
-Then he did a post-doc in cheminformatics with JB Hendrickson, Brandeis University, Waltham, Massachusetts.
+* Dr. Thomas Sander studied organic chemistry in Marburg, Germany (PhD with Prof. R.W.
+Hoffmann).
+Then he did a post-doc in cheminformatics with J.B.
+  Hendrickson, Brandeis University, Waltham, Massachusetts.
 After that he worked for 5 years at Roche developing applications/databases for drug discovery.
   Dr. Sander joined Actelion as one of the first employees building up and shaping the drug discovery software landscape with a growing team for 20 years.
-Now he is at Idorsia and mainly works on Open-Source cheminformatics projects.
+Now he is at Idorsia and mainly works on open-source cheminformatics projects.

 ## Student presentation topics and reference papers